 You can also use search fields to select a specific Class, Family/Acct, or Student.

-There are three display settings that affect your report output.
+There are three display settings that affect your report results:

-Select this check box to see which students were marked Late, Left Early, or Observing when attendance was taken in the Staff Portal.
+- Show Attendance Issues - select this checkbox to see which students were marked Late, Left Early, or Observing when attendance was taken in the Staff Portal.

 - Show one row per student per class - each class the student is enrolled in shows on a separate row with the attendance details for that specific class.